-Social Media Marketing Tips in 2018: How To Make The Most of Your Money
+Social Media Marketing Tips: How To Make The Most of Your Money

 by Mike Khorev

 The organic reach on major social media platforms are declining each year.
 That is a harsh truth we must face, and there are two main reasons of this phenomenon: First, is that there are simply too many contents being published on social media, and naturally each of them will get less exposure.
 Second, is that it’s a well-known secret that major social media platforms intentionally limit organic reach from brands, and only showing relevant contents (preferably from friends and family) to their users.